elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ![Home Page with List Players Link](images/diving_in/updated_home_page.png)

-Excellent!
 Phoenix comes with a **Live Reload** feature that automatically refreshes our application in the browser.
 If the Phoenix server was still running, then the home page was automatically regenerated and should now display the buttons that we created.
 Try them out and they should help with navigating to the player pages in our application.

 ## Writing Elixir Code